wevisdemo/e-initiative-template/README.md

 #### Development

-Website content can be directly edited through source code.
-Index page entry point to get started is `/src/pages/index.astro`
+- Website content can be directly edited through source code.
+Index page entry point to get started is `src/pages/index.astro`.
+- UI components are from either Daisy UI or custom made available in `src/components`.
+- Color theme defined in `e-initiative.config.mjs` is available as a Tailwind class.
+For VSCode user, Tailwind extension is recommended for Tailwind class auto-completion.
+- Typography CSS global utility classes are defined in `src/styles/typography.css` and ready to be used.

 To start Astro development server and Firebase emulator: